PHOTO CREDIT: British Council Indonesia

 Rey is Professor 12 at the National Institute of Molecular Biology and Biotechnology, University of the Philippines Diliman.
-He earned his PhD in Biochemistry and Molecular Biology from the Australian National University and his life science-MBA (MPhil in Bioscience Enterprise) from the University of Cambridge's Institute of Biotechnology and Judge Business School.
+He earned his PhD in Biochemistry and Molecular Biology from the Australian National University, and his hybrid graduate business-life science degree (MPhil in Bioscience Enterprise) from the University of Cambridge's Institute of Biotechnology and Judge Business School.
 He took up postdoctoral fellowships in France (Hopital de la Pitie-Salpetriere in Paris), New Zealand (University of Otago Medical School), the United States (Case Western Reserve University School of Medicine), and England (University College London), before being appointed senior scientist at Cancer Research UK’s Beatson Institute in Scotland.
 He has worked on top 5 big pharma extramurally-funded projects involving characterization of drug targets for pain as well as development of drug screening assays for disrupting cellular proliferation in cancer.

 After business school, he served as key account manager for the London Biotechnology Network.
 In the latter role, he also advised and consulted on biotech business matters for UK Trade & Investment, the Canadian High Commission in London, Innovation Norway, the French Embassy in London, Think London (then London’s inward investment agency) and biotech/pharma companies.
 More recently, he served as a consultant for the Economic Research Institute for ASEAN and East Asia (ERIA) and the Japan Institute for Promoting Invention and Innovation.
 He moved back to the Philippines in 2010 and also served as University of the Philippines System Director of the Technology Transfer and Business Development Office for three and a half years.